 Home Winter Maintenance

-As last year proved, winter in the Northeast can be brutal.
+Winter in the Northeast can be brutal.
 Despite the best forecasts, there’s always a surprise waiting somewhere in the season.
 Being adequately prepared for any winter weather is one way to keep the season enjoyable.
 From ice damaging gutters to poor insulation zapping heat from your home, here’s a list of critical inspection elements and some simple tips for staying warmer all season long.

 - Pay attention to the gutters.
 Clogged gutters can wreak havoc on your home’s structure during winter if they aren’t properly addressed.
 Make sure they’re inspected and cleaned before the first snowfall.
 Snow buildup in gutter systems from the roof can melt because of their proximity to the heat in your home; if the melted snow gets into the attic, the continual melt and refreeze cycle can cause serious damage.
 Gutters can cause even more damage if the system breaks under the pressure.
 Call Top Quality Contractors for a 17-point roof inspection that includes the gutter system, insulation, and roof.